This laundry room transformation from Elsie Larson of A Beautiful Mess shows what a difference a lick of bold paint can make.

 Elsie says that the kitchen and laundry room had an open door that felt a bit too exposed, so she chose to add a veil of privacy in the form of a beaded curtain.
 Instead of a door, which would have had to swing into the kitchen to open, it adds interest and preserves an easy flow from room to room.
-"It felt a little unconventional to me and more boho than I was really doing in this house," she says,"but the function worked so well that I went for it anyway."Continue to 2 of 18 below.
+"It felt a little unconventional to me," she says,"but the function worked so well that I went for it anyway."Continue to 2 of 18 below.

 02 of 18